 A collection of links to resources that can help organizations large and small raise more money from their appeal letters.

-In Pennsylvania, local governments may give money, land and easements to land trusts.
+In Pennsylvania, local governments are authorized to give money, land, and easements to land trusts.

 Planned giving programs play an important role in charitable fundraising.

 Can a gift to a charity be used as best judged by that charity?
 Or does it come with restrictions?
 Both the donor and donee need to be aware of the issues raised by restricting a gift of cash, land, or other property to a particular purpose rather than an organization’s general purposes.

 When a seller wants to close a sale of real estate but the buyer is not yet in a position to fully fund the purchase, the parties can close the sale with the seller taking from the buyer a purchase money note and mortgage in lieu of an all-cash payment.